Guide for prospective applicants

 How is the working atmosphere in your group and department?

 In brief, you work with a supervisor, not under a supervisor.
 We have a flexible environment with not much hierarchy and formalities.
 We are a small and friendly group.
 There is no micromanaging and meetings are conducted depending on the need.
+There are also lots of collaborative opportunities, many of our publications involve multiple people within the group and the department, and sometimes elsewhere at the university and internationally.

 I am not technical and I don’t know how to code.
 Can I still apply?